 The Parental Support Adviser, is proactive in supporting parents in a variety of ways, including home visits, liaising with agencies, organising activities and facilitating and delivering training.
 The Common Assessment Framework (CAF) is used to coordinate support for children and their families who have a range of needs.

 The views of all pupils are valued.
 Pupils with SEND are supported to be involved in decision making and to be able to express any concerns.
-All pupils are aware of their individual targets and a pupil review sheet is used to gather their views on their progress.
-The pupil review sheet is completed with the SEND TA on a termly basis.
+All pupils are aware of their individual targets and a pupil review sheet is used to gather their views on their progress (where possible).
 Pupils in Key Stage 2 and above are invited to attend their termly review meeting.

 For further details see Annual SEND Report

 A variety of methods are used to monitor and evaluate the provision and achievements for the pupils with SEND:

 The Senior Leadership Team reviews the training needs of staff through Performance Management and pupil progress to plan appropriate CPD in relation to SEND.
 The SENCO ensures staff are informed of local and national developments in relation to SEND and Inclusion.
 Where appropriate, specialists are used to deliver the training.
 Newly qualified teachers are offered support and in school training by the SENCO.